 - 2 large eggs

 - 1 1/4 cup all-purpose flour

 - 1 tsp baking powder

 - In a small saucepan over high heat, combine the dates and hot water and boil.
 Stir in the baking soda and vanilla, then remove from heat and set aside to cool.

 To make the sauce:

 - Combine the cream, brown sugar, salt and molasses in a small saucepan and simmer about 5 minutes, stirring constantly.
-It should thicken enough to coat the spoon.
+The sauce should thicken enough to coat the back of the spoon.
 Refrigerate for 30 minutes.